Note: This GIF shows an earlier version of the app in action. New GIFs coming soon!

-We'll also provide a table where each row represents an active time slot.
+We'll also provide a table where each row represents an active time slot throughout the week.
 You’ll find each periods' CPA performance, the campaign's average CPA, and our recommended bid adjustment.

 When you complete this improvement, we'll apply all bid adjustments at once.

 - We look at data from the last 90 days.